winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 let PTypeclass = λ(P : Type → Type) → λ(t : Type) → P t → t
 ```
-We will not specify laws as part of the typeclass definition, as the limited support of dependent types in Dhall makes working with laws impossible in most cases.
+We will not specify laws as part of the typeclass definition: the limited support of dependent types in Dhall makes working with laws impossible in most cases.

 We will need to define the property of "preserving the $P$-typeclass operations".
 This is a property of a function `f : u → v` between types `u` and `v` that both belong to the same $P$-typeclass.